 It turns out that consumers are really excited about AI and foresee many ways it can impact their day-to-day lives, from providing a “simplified life” as it can “handle mundane tasks” to empowering them to make “better decisions.”

-Action – Your AI Agents need to have meaningful interactions with customers: help your customers accomplish a task or get a resolution quicker; proactively alert them of issues; or provide more personalization in the moment to aid in better decision making.
+Action – Your AI Agents need to have meaningful interactions with customers: help your customers accomplish a task or get a resolution quicker; proactively alert them of issues, or provide more personalization at the moment to aid in better decision making.